Sexually transmitted diseases (STDs)

 What you can do in the meantime

-If you suspect you have an STI, it's best to abstain from sexual activity until you've talked with your doctor.
+If you think you might have an STI, it's best to abstain from sexual activity until you've talked with your doctor.
 If you do engage in sexual activity before seeing your doctor, be sure to follow safe sex practices, such as using a condom.